 Online banking needs a personal touch.
 A personal, in-person relationship with the bank is beneficial when availing of loans or looking for specific changes.
 Furthermore, if the bank knows you, they will happily update you on the best investment opportunities.

 Although online banking provides many services, more is needed to replace the physical process.
 Specific banking processes require you to visit the bank physically.
 This usually happens when you apply for a loan.
 If you are taking a loan, you need to sign the document at the bank.
 Moreover, if you are withdrawing a considerable sum from your account, you also need to visit the bank to verify that the withdrawal is actually yours.

-Every coin has two sides.
-Similarly, every service has its pros and cons, and it is essential to know about both of them to make a better decision.
+However, Every coin has two sides.
+Similarly, every service has its pros and cons, and knowing about both is essential to make a better decision.
 So, before you consider using e-banking, you must consider the advantages and disadvantages of e-banking.

 We hope that this EDUCBA information on “Advantages and Disadvantages of E-Banking” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information –

 - Advantages and Disadvantages of the Waterfall Model

 - Pros and Cons of Online Marketing